Top 5 Safety Tips for Manufacturing

 • Document everything to track the results and improve future meetings

-The regular safety meetings will help lead to a proper manufacturing safety program that is important and focuses on your people.
+Regular safety meetings can help lead to a proper manufacturing safety program that is effective and focuses on your people.
 Safety culture is about people, for people, and by your people.
 Your company can cultivate this culture by taking care of your employees and encouraging your employees to take care of themselves and each other.

 Dodge Introduces a New Safety Solution